TradeKing ReviewOpen an Account

 Traditionally speaking, TradeKing defines what quality customer service is supposed to be like for clients.
 During testing for the StockBrokers.com 2012 Broker Review, I found that no matter what route of support I tested, TradeKing had a high-quality experience waiting for me.

-TradeKing's community, the Trader Network, is such an integral part of the TradeKing experience that it warrants its own section.
-The Trader Network allows clients to share their real trades, notes for why they made them, and interact with the rest of the community via blogs, forums and groups.
-The forums always seemed to be active when I log in, having at least a dozen posts made in the last 24 hours.
+TradeKing's community, the Trader Network, allows clients to share their real trades, notes for why they made them, and interact with the rest of the community via blogs, forums and groups.
+While in past years the forums always seemed to be active, as of late, it seems clients have found other interests.
+Less than half a dozen topics were posted on each day with little to no trades being shared.

 Perhaps one of the most unique aspects of the Trader Network is the fact that TradeKing's CEO Don Montanaro, known as "bigdog" within the community, runs his own blog, posting at least once per week.
 In fact, in early 2013, the CEO hit a milestone, passing 1,000 total posts.
-Alongside “bigdog,” another staff member, "optionsguy," also blogs frequently.
-TradeKing also has their "All Stars" blog, which is a mix of market gurus and even staff members.
+TradeKing also has their "All Stars" blog, which is a mix of market gurus and staff members.

-Overall, the TradeKing community is a great place for clients to mingle and hone their skills.
+Overall, the TradeKing Trader Network is a good place for clients to mingle.
 Newer investors especially will find the community to be helpful in getting questions answered and expanding their education.
-Like any forum, advice for strangers should be taken cautiously, however, the learning potential certainly outweighs any risks.

-While research is mostly a data-mining experience, TradeKing goes the extra mile to bring visual appeal to the data.
-Seeing graphs and having overlays to identify key points makes the experience far more insightful than staring at straight data.
-However, it seems like TradeKing goes too far with its visual eye candy, including annoying banner advertisements for different tools in the sidebar and footer areas.
+While research is mostly a data-mining experience, TradeKing goes the extra mile to bring visual appeal to the data — seeing graphs and having overlays to identify key points makes the experience far more insightful than staring at straight data.
+With that said, we could go without the random banner advertisements promoting TradeKing products.

 Platforms & Tools